dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 </dependency>
 ```

 Once we have updated the `pom.xml` file and imported the new dependencies, we are ready to start securing our routes.
 First of all, we want to avoid exposing `/users` to everyone, so we will create a configuration that restricts its access.
 We will accomplish this by adding a new class called `WebSecurityConfig` that extends the `WebSecurityConfigurerAdapter` class from Spring Security.
-Let's add this new class, under the `./src/main/java/com/example/security/` directory, with the following content:
+Let's add this new class, under a new package called `com.example.security`, with the following content:

 ```java
 package com.example.security;